gitter-badger/containers_old/BLAST/README.md

 Basic Local Alignment Search Tool

-installed software
+available software
 --------
 `ncbi-blast+ 2.2.28-2`

 how to build
 ------------
-`sudo docker build -t biodckr/ncbi-blast 2.2.28-2/.`
+`docker build -t biodckr/ncbi-blast 2.2.28-2/.`

 how to download and install